Yasukawa Recent Projects

 In conjunction with students Catie Anderson (’11) and Nicole Krauss (’11), I studied the begging behavior of nestling red-winged blackbirds and the feeding behavior of their female parents.
 We used HD video cameras to record interactions among nestlings and their mothers in the field at Newark Road Prairie.
 We found that nestling begging is an accurate signal of hunger.
 We found no evidence that begging signals need or condition, however.

 Alarm calling and nestling begging in red-winged blackbirds

-Will Werner (‘08), Anthony Johannes (’09), Hazel Berrios (’11) and I have studied interactions between brood parasitic brown-headed cowbirds and their host red-winged blackbirds.
+Will Werner (‘08), Anthony Johannes (’09), Hazel Berrios (’11) and I studied interactions between brood parasitic brown-headed cowbirds and their host red-winged blackbirds.
 Female cowbirds do not build nests and do not raise their own young.
 Instead they lay their eggs in nest of “host” species, which then raise the cowbirds.
-This arrangement is advantageous for the cowbirds, but not for the hosts, so cases of brood parasitism beg the question, why do hosts accept cowbird eggs and raise cowbird nestlings.
+This arrangement is advantageous for the cowbirds, but not for the hosts, so cases of brood parasitism raise the question, why do hosts accept cowbird eggs and raise cowbird nestlings.
 We used video recordings and experimental additions of cowbird or redwing eggs to investigate brown-headed cowbird egg and nestling acceptance by red-winged blackbirds.

 "Floating" versus territory defense in red-winged blackbirds